urbit/urbit.org/content/using/os/basics.md

 |moon-cycle-keys ~sampel-monler-dozzod-dozzod, =life <life # of moon, per moon, here>, =public-key <result of the existing keyfile conversion to pass or the result of scrying jael on your moon, found above>
 ```

 Eventually, the PKI will populate through the network w/ the correct life #, reconnecting your previously orphaned moon.
-You can speed this up by `|hi ~zod` and `|hi ~sapel-monler-dozzod-dozzod`-ing from the moon and sponsor, respectively (replace with the appropriate ship names).
+You can speed this up by `|hi ~zod` and `|hi ~sampel-monler-dozzod-dozzod`-ing from the moon and sponsor, respectively (replace with the appropriate ship names).